 How does the system help in splitting orders for shipment?

 The need to break up orders results not only from the above-mentioned shortage of transport vehicles.
 A model example of a situation where it is necessary to split large orders into smaller batches are deliveries in an urban area.
 The most trivial difficulty is the ban on HGVs entering city centres.
 Also trucks and even LGVs, which have difficulty in moving in traffic, face significant restrictions in cities.
 The main problem is finding a suitable parking space (for loading and unloading).
-Cargo transport in highly urbanised areas is also highly dependent on the time factor.
+Cargo transport in highly urbanized areas is also highly dependent on the time factor.
 This applies not only to delivering on time, but also to smart usage of the time windows in which you can arrange deliveries most efficiently – without traffic jams or temporary changes in local traffic organisation.

 Delivery destination may determine the use of specific means of transport and whether the specified time of delivery will be met or not.
 There are many more determinants, but it is the availability of the delivery place and time pressure that define the most important problems with splitting large loads for deliveries in urban areas.
 The challenge is always similar: to break up a large batch of cargo in such a way that the whole order reaches its destination on time, with the lowest possible risk of failure.

 The first step is to select suitable vehicles for the task.
 The next is the arrangement of goods in the cargo spaces of these vehicles.
-The Multi Bin Packing tool is ideal for this purpose.
+The Pack a Shipment tool is ideal for this purpose.
 It will plan packing cargo spaces instead of parcels.
 It is enough to enter data on the internal dimensions of the load space of your vehicles as well as the dimensions and number of loads.
 The task which may take a number of minutes, if not hours, when executed “on paper”, will be completed in a fraction of a second when using the packing optimization system.
-Not only will it specify how many and which parcels can be placed in a specific cargo space, but it will create a ready-to-print visualisation of such a load arrangement that minimises void space.
+Not only will it specify how many and which parcels can be placed in a specific cargo space, but it will create a ready-to-print visualisation of such a load arrangement that minimizes void space.

 The system also takes into account the weight of parcels and GVM of individual vehicles, so you can avoid the basic problem of overloading which is a frequent violation in road transport.
 It is a derivative of acting according to the principle: if it fits, we’ll pack it.
 In the event of a roadside check which reveals a violation of the regulations, you should be prepared for severe financial penalties and serious disruptions in transport (the vehicle may be stopped, and in any case the excess load should be taken out).
 Accidents, often with tragic consequences, are a much worse consequence of exceeding the GVM.